 Why do we need an Apostolic Response?

 Yet, when crisis strikes, the atmosphere discharges.
 It seems to be temporarily cleared of the blinding forces of darkness; fortifications are shaken.
 An opportunity arises to gain authority in the heavens through intercession and get a plan to govern the ground below it.
-When ground is taken, prison doors open.
+When the ground is taken, prison doors open.

 An Apostolic Response to Crisis is a spiritual strategy to bring the influence of Heaven to the enemy-controlled territory through deputized ambassadors of the Kingdom of God.